apache/fluo-recipes/README.md

 * [Collision Free Map][cfm] - A recipe for making many to many updates.
 * [Export Queue][export-q] - A recipe for exporting data from Fluo to external systems.
+* [Row Hash Prefix][row-hasher] - A recipe for spreading data evenly in a row prefix.
 * [RecordingTransaction][recording-tx] - A wrapper for a Fluo transaction that records all transaction operations to a log which can be used to export data from Fluo.